actility/nucleo-stm32l476-fuota/README.md

     * In `Symbols` tab, adapt the symbols.
 For example, for US915, set `ACTIVE_REGION=LORAMAC_REGION_US915`, create symbol `REGION_US915` and delete symbol `REGION_EU868`
     * Recompile the firmware by executing the last step of section [How to compile a device firmware (for Windows)](#How-to-compile-a-device-firmware-for-Windows)

-# Contact Actility Team to create a free account and FUOTA service
+# Contact Actility Team to create a free account and play with FUOTA service
 Send an email to partners.fuota@actility.com to ask for a free account and start playing with LoRaWAN FUOTA